thifranc/docs.wiki.raw/User-Guide:-Set-up-Tor-portable-edition.md

 # Browser configuration with caching

+### Install Tor browser portable edition

+* Go to https://www.torproject.org/download/, select the operating system of your choice and plug in your removable media
+* Your portable Tor browser will be downloaded on to your USB key or SD card
-### install tor browser portable edition, rename folder to "LIQUID", put on desktop
+* Rename folder to "LIQUID", put on desktop

 ###  hack up the tor browser settings -- https://github.com/CRJI/EIC/issues/626 for performance issues related to Caching